 “One of the challenges has been balancing all the bases.
 We need more people so that things don’t slip through the cracks and so that the company can keep expanding,” said Neel.

 Despite this challenge, Neel is optimistic about the future and incredibly grateful for X-Forces Enterprise continued support.
-He is keen to become the X-Forces Ambassador for Surrey and is looking forward to… He urges veterans and families to seek support when coming out of the armed forces.
+He is now an X-Forces Enterprise Ambassador for Surrey, hosting networking events in the Surrey & London region.
+He urges veterans and families to seek support when coming out of the armed forces.